BumbleB3339/Public-2018-Robot-Project/README.md

 ## Key Features
 - State based operation of robot mechanisms.
-- Automatic alignment to POWER CUBES in both teleop and autonomous using Pixy.
+- Automatic alignment to POWER CUBES in both AUTONOMOUS and TELEOP using Pixy.
-- Autonomous paths generation and following using custom algorithems and Jaci's Pathfinder.
+- Autonomous paths are generated and executed using custom algorithems and Jaci's Pathfinder.

 ## Setup
 The project is compatible with Eclipse.